-The Basis of Stem Cell Treatment
+The Basis of Cellular Treatment

-The Use of Stem Cells
+The Use of Cells

-Adult stem cells are able to be transferred into any single organ in the body since stem cells have the capacity to develop many diverse types of differentiated cells.
+Adult cells are able to be transferred into any single organ in the body since cells have the capacity to develop many diverse types of differentiated cells.
 Since they have the ability to self-renew indefinitely, they have the capability to divide many times and specialize to promote the healing of organs while still sustaining the original undifferentiated cell.

 How the Alternative Treatment Works

 The Lung Institute performs two alternative treatments: bone marrow stem cell procedures and venous (blood-derived) stem cell procedures.
 The type of procedure is dependent on the patient and their medical needs.
-During these treatments, the stem cells go through a specific process in order to be ready for helping people breathe better.
+During these treatments, the cells go through a specific process in order to be ready for helping people breathe better.

 An Alternative Lung Disease Treatment

 At this point, the cells are extracted from the patient’s body either through bone marrow or blood.
-The stem cells are then isolated by a trained professional.
-Almost immediately, the stem cells are returned to the patient intravenously.
+The cells are then isolated by a trained professional.
+Almost immediately, the cells are returned to the patient intravenously.
 Once the cells are returned to the patient, they will begin to promote the healing of lung tissue.
 With their ability to continually replicate, the lungs grow stronger, and patients are able to breathe easier.
 The hope is not to cure lung disease, but to improve a patient’s quality of life.